codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 max-width="60%"
 %}

 The icons shown are specified by the `REPORT_TYPE` variable.
-The following options are possible: `allure, mocha, spock, coverage, junit, testng, cucumber, pytest, rspec, phpunit, nunit, spectest`.
+The following options are possible: `Allure, Mocha, Spock, Coverage, Junit, Testng, Cucumber, Pytest, Rspec, Phpunit, Nunit, Spectest`.
 If you don't provide it, a default icon will be used.

 ## Getting results from tests that fail

-By default it unit tests fail the whole pipeline will stop.
+By default, it unit tests fail the whole pipeline will stop.
 If you want the pipeline to keep running even if the tests fail you need to add the [fail_fast property]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/#execution-flow) in the pipeline and set it to false.
 Here is an example

 {% highlight yaml %}